dneumann42/owl/README.md

 <pre>
  ~___~  Owl (0.0.0-dev)
- {O,o}  run with 'help' for list of commands
+ {O,o}  run with ',h' for list of commands
 /)___)  enter '?' to show help for repl
   ' '
 </pre>